 Young people living in country SA can access youth mental health services in many locations.

 Kanggawodli provides primary health care and accommodation for rural and remote Aboriginal and Torres Strait Islander people who are in Adelaide for specialist care.

 Travelling to medical and health services

 If you need to travel long distances to receive medical and health services, you might be eligible for support through the Patient Assistance Transport Scheme.

 You can also ask your referring health service, or the hospital’s pre-admission team, about what support might be available.
 Royal Adelaide Hospital has online information and a rural liaison nurse.
-Flinders Hospital also has online information for country patients.
+Flinders Medical Centre also has online information for country patients.